cnuss/cli/README.md

 # Debugging

 If you encounter any errors running CloudGraph you can prepend `CG_DEBUG=5` to the beginning of your command as in, `CG_DEBUG=5 cg scan`.
-This will print out the verbose logs with more information that you can then use to either open a ticket or get help on Slack.
+This will print out the verbose logs with more information that you can then use to either open a issue on GitHub or get help on Slack.

 <br />